One of the most common questions I get as an SEO professional is, “How long does SEO take?”

 It’s usually only when you use black hat tactics that you see unnatural patterns that could hurt your progress.

 The Role of Content in How Long SEO Takes

 The content published on your website also plays a role in how quickly you see results, and the first thing you need to know is that quality matters a lot.

-Fortunately, the days of churning out hundreds of 300-word articles you ordered on Fiverr isn’t going to move the needle when it comes to your ranking.
+Days of churning out hundreds of 300-word articles you ordered on Fiverr aren’t going to move the needle when it comes to your ranking.

 Now, don’t interpret this to mean that each piece of content you publish needs to be a 4,000-word beast.

 In fact, there is no minimum or even ideal length – content simply needs to be long enough to solve a visitor’s problem.